 - The total time of the recipe doesn't include the soaking and resting time.

-- The nutrition information refers to one of eight servings (made with regular sugar and canned coconut milk).
+- The nutrition information refers to one of four servings (made with Erythritol and lite canned coconut milk).

 Nutrition information is an estimate and has been calculated automatically